grobertson/s/README.md

 TO-DO:

-	*make one-off keys
-	*install keys on the remote
 	*clone config from remote with s installed
 	*more complete coverage of ssh options (port forwarding first!)
 	*list/delete/replace keys in ~/.ssh/